RishitaReddyChilla/Database-generation-for-allergens/README.md

 These files contain the data that has been created using information mainly from 4 different databases on allergens.

-1. Comprehensive Protein Allergen Resource (COMPARE) MAINTAINED BY : Protein Allergens, Toxins and Bioinformatics Committee, Health and Environmental Sciences Institute
+1. Comprehensive Protein Allergen Resource (COMPARE)

 2. AllergenOnline (FARRP Allergen Database)
-MAINTAINED BY: Food Allergy Research and Resource Program, Department of Food Science and Technology, University of Nebraska-Lincoln, Lincoln, NE, USA

 3. WHO/IUIS Allergen Nomenclature Database
-MAINTAINED BY: WHO/IUIS Allergen Nomenclature Sub-Committee

 4. Allergome
-MAINTAINED BY: Allergy Data Laboratories, Latina, Italy.

 Additionally the data from other reputed jounals and sources has been processed to make a comphrehensive database on allergens.